Business Administration (MBAA)

 MBAA 604 International Business Administration 3 Credits (3,0)

 This course addresses international business through the examination of major issues challenging those managers operating in the international business environment.
 Ways to enter foreign markets and the forces work for and against that entry are examined.
 Financial issues, to include foreign currency exchange, hedging techniques, and the International Monetary Fund are examined.
 Structuring organizations within the economy are analyzed.
 Human resources issues are also examined, to include culture, the labor force, communications, effective teamwork, and ethics.
 Strategic planning is reviewed in terms of the various components that contribute to the successful conduct international business.
 Trade theory, tariffs, the theory of absolute and comparative advantage, and trade barriers, are also discussed and examined in terms of global operations.
-Prerequisites: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the Graduate Program Chair.
+Pre-Requisite: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the appropriate Department Chair.

 MBAA 612 Air Carrier, Passenger, and Cargo Management 3 Credits (3,0)